Dean – Phame Camarena

 - More than 28 hours earned: 3.5 GPA

 Appeals.
-Students who fall below the designated GPAs and lose their eligibility for Honors College status due to extraordinary circumstances may petition the College Admission Committee for readmission.
+Students who fall below the designated GPAs and lose their eligibility for Honors College status due to extraordinary circumstances may petition the Honors College Dean.

 Enrolling in Honors Courses

 All Crimson Scholars may enroll in Honors courses.
 The eligibility requirements to enroll in lower-division honors courses are the same as those pertaining to admission to the college and continuance in the college.
 For upper-division courses, the requirement is a cumulative 3.2 GPA.
 Students lacking these requirements may petition the Honors College Dean for permission on a case-by-case basis.

 Graduating with University Honors